arrow-kt/arrow-website/content/docs/learn/resilience/circuitbreaker.md

 <!--- KNIT example-circuitbreaker-01.kt -->

-A common pattern to make resilient systems is to compose a circuit breaker with a backing-off policy that prevents the resource from overloading.
-The reason why `Schedule` is not sufficient to make your system resilient is because you also have to take into account parallel calls to your functions.
+A common pattern to make resilient systems is to compose a circuit breaker with a backing-off policy that prevents the resource from overloading. `Schedule` is insufficient to make your system resilient because you also have to consider parallel calls to your functions.
 In contrast, a circuit breaker track failures of every function call or even different functions to the same resource or service.